But before we get to the types of hemorrhoids, we first need to understand what hemorrhoids are.

 There are three main types of hemorrhoids: internal, prolapsed, and external hemorrhoids.
 Below is a detailed description of each.

-As the name suggests, external hemorrhoids are hemorrhoids located outside of the anus.
 External hemorrhoids usually feel like hard lumps and can have a bluish tinge.
-Touching these hemorrhoids can be very painful, as the skin covering it is very sensitive.
+Touching these hemorrhoids are more painful than internal hemorrhoids, as the skin covering it is very sensitive.
 These types of hemorrhoids usually appear after a person strains too much while they are defecating.

 In some cases, blood clots form, causing a lot of pressure on the tissues.
 As the pressure increases, the pain becomes more severe and constant.
 When there’s too much pressure, the skin can sometimes break and blood starts to leak.